philterd/philter/docs/docs/api_and_sdks/api/filtering_api.md

 Every successful plain-text `filter` response (200 OK) also includes:

-* `X-Document-Id` - A UUID that uniquely identifies this specific request/response.
-This value is also bound into the `X-Philter-Signature` JWT payload as `documentId` when output signing is enabled.
+* `X-Document-Id` - The ID this redaction was recorded under.
+When the request's [context](../../redaction/contexts.md) has the [redaction ledger](../../redaction/ledgers.md) enabled, it is the ID of the ledger chain written for the document, so `GET /api/ledger/{documentId}` retrieves that chain.
+It is also bound into the `X-Philter-Signature` JWT payload as `documentId` when output signing is enabled.
+For an asynchronous PDF redaction, this is the same `documentId` returned in the `202 Accepted` body, so one ID identifies the job, the downloaded result, and the ledger chain.

 When [output signing](../../output_signing.md) is enabled in Admin Settings, successful plain-text `filter` responses additionally include: